Why most experienced therapists don't take insurance

 Insurers can limit sessions and audit treatment records

 The therapists who go out-of-network do so because they'd rather work with fewer clients and do it well.
-That's the structural reality of how the system works.
+That's the structural reality of how the system works; but your insurance may still help.

-Read a Propublicla Article explaining the problems with In-Network Care.
+Read a Propublica Article explaining the problems with In-Network Care.

 These platforms are easier to access and cheaper upfront.
 But the central issue is straightforward: you're unlikely to be matched with a seasoned, specialized clinician.
 Therapists on these platforms are often early-career, paid at low per-session or per-message rates, and face the same high-volume pressures as in-network providers — sometimes worse.